hfziu/dotfiles/README.md

 ## Usage

 Copy the files to the appropriate locations (e.g., your `$HOME` directory).
-The `setup-cli.sh` script can be used to automate this process on Linux (only applicable for some configuration files).
+The `setup-cli.sh` script can be used to automate this process on Linux (only applicable for some of the configuration files).

 Example: